Mammoth Cave National Park has the longest underground cave system in the world. It has been a popular tourist destination since 1816.

 This tour is shorter in comparison but takes you to the most decorative area of the cave.
 It’s called the Frozen Niagara Tour because the formations look like a waterfall.

-This tour is great if you have kids or older people in your group because of it’s length and it’s also rated easy for it’s level of difficulty.
+This tour is great if you have kids or older people in your group because it’s a reasonable length and it’s also rated easy for its level of difficulty.

 White-Nose Syndrome (WNS), a disease in bats that is killing these vital animals by the millions, is a potential threat to Mammoth Cave and the bats that live here.
 The Park’s efforts to prevent WNS here may affect what you can wear or bring with you into the cave.
 Clothing, footwear and handheld items that have previously been worn in caves or mines in certain areas may not be brought into Mammoth Cave.

-Step on the mat, save a bat.
-After the cave tour , each individual is required to walk across a bio mat with a mixture that helps prevent the spread of spores.
+Step on the mat, and save a bat.
+After the cave tour, each individual is required to walk across a bio mat with a mixture that helps prevent the spread of spores.